-Advanced undergraduates can take 500- level courses with the permission of the instructor.
-Undergraduate students taking any of the fundamental courses, MSCI 501A-D, especially those pursuing the undergraduate minor in marine science, should register for sections 02.
+In addition to the courses listed in this section, advanced undergraduates may take 500- level courses with the permission of the instructor.
+Undergraduate students taking any of the SMS "Fundamentals" courses (MSCI 501A-D, listed under Graduate Courses) including those pursuing the undergraduate minor in marine science, should register for the 02 sections.